dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 (Other than using virtual memory, which we do next.)

-(Somewhat lower-rent than the old physicist method of the three Bs for insight --- "bed, bath, bus.")

-At this point I was stuck for a couple days on how to cut any more cycles.
+At this point I was stuck for a couple days on how to cut any more cycles without using virtual memory.
 And then while in the shower remembered reading about a "wait for interrupt" instruction in chapter 3 of the arm1176 manual (see page 3-85).
 At the time it seemed to be about low power, so I'd ignored it.
-But desperate times.
+But desperate times!

-Dropping it in, we got to 104 cycles with the icache on:
+Dropping it in was a happy event that  lowered the cost to 104 cycles with the icache on:

 ```
 0: rising	= 159 cycles
 1: falling	= 104 cycles